magnussolution/magnusbilling7/wiki/en/modules/sip/sip.rst

 | Click for more details
 | We have 3 options, conform the selected type, group, number or custom.
 |
-| * Group, the group name set here, needs to be exatcly the same group of SIP accounts that wants to receive the calls, is going to call all SIP accounts in the group.
+| * Group, the group name set here, needs to be exatcly the same group of SIP users that wants to receive the calls, is going to call all SIP users in the group.
 | * Custom, it's possible to execute any valid option of the DIAL command of Asterisk, example: SIP/contaSIP,45,tTr
 | * Number, can be a landline number or mobile number, needs to be in the 55 DDD format